19 July 2019 (updated 22 Feb 2022)

 In urban areas you will mostly like be in range of several masts so the Omni will win here as it can receive from all directions.
 Also in built up areas it can be impossible to actually get a line of sight to a mast due to there being buildings or other obstacles blocking the path.

 Directional antennas need to be pointed towards the nearest tower or mast.
 An Omni-directional antenna doesn’t have to be aimed as it picks up signals from all directions.
 While a directional antenna might seem like the best idea, there are several potential problems…

-Most antennas cover the full range of frequencies you will need to pick up.
+Most antennas cover the full range of frequencies you will need to pick up from 800MHz to 2600MHz.
 The UK 4G providers use different frequency bands from each other.
 Check the table below to see which bands are used by your chosen service provider.